Enforcement through the courts

 The patent owner must show that the patent has been infringed and that the matter is urgent (ie, that awaiting a decision on the merits is not justified).

 The validity of the disputed patent must be beyond a reasonable doubt.
-According to case law, the patent must have survived opposition proceedings or nullity proceedings.
+Some courts require that the patent must have survived opposition proceedings or nullity proceedings.

 How are issues around infringement and validity treated in your jurisdiction?

-Germany has a bifurcated system (ie, the patent’s validity cannot be challenged in the infringement proceedings).
+In general, Germany has a bifurcated system (ie, a patent’s validity cannot be challenged in the infringement proceedings).
 Defendants in infringement proceedings will usually initiate a nullity action against the relevant patent before the Federal Patent Court in Munich, which has sole jurisdiction over validity attacks after the opposition period has expired.

 In an infringement proceeding, the defendant may request a stay of the proceedings until the Federal Patents Court has decided on the validity of the disputed patent.
 The threshold is extremely high and such requests are successful in only 5% to 10% of cases.
 New prior art which has not been considered in the grant proceedings or possible prior opposition proceedings must usually be presented.